If you’re looking to rent your house or apartment, it is essential to do it safely and efficiently.

 Additionally, consider setting up a reserve fund to cover unexpected maintenance and repair costs.

-Remember that maintaining the property in good condition is crucial to attract and retain tenants along with protecting your long-term investment.
+Remember that maintaining the property in good condition is crucial to attracting and retaining tenants, along with protecting your long-term investment.

 10. Handling rent collection and deposits

-Effective rent collection and deposits management are vital aspects of renting your house or apartment on your own.
+Effective rent collection and deposit management are vital aspects of renting your house or apartment on your own.

 Establish a clear and convenient payment system for the tenants, whether it’s through bank transfers, checks, or online payment platforms.